 What to Know About Your Care Team

 Navigating diagnosis and treatment for small cell lung cancer (SCLC) can be overwhelming, but a helpful first step is to feel confident in the care team that is put in place to support you.
 It can be helpful to gain a greater understanding of each team member’s role so that you know which specialist to turn to in each situation that may arise, and check in with yourself when you feel like you need extra support.
 Oftentimes, there’s another professional who is trained to address that specific need.
-“I tell people when they're beginning this battle to put their army together,” said Annette, a mother and grandmother who has been living with SCLC for close to three years.
 A care team goes beyond your primary care doctor and oncology specialists.
 It will include many different types of healthcare professionals and trained specialists who will help you with things like medical concerns, emotional support, eating and nutrition, and managing insurance.
 Your team will include an oncologist, radiologist, special nurses trained in cancer care and other experts such as a registered dietitian, patient navigator, social worker and – most importantly – your family and loved ones.
 But always remember, you are at the center of this team.

 How Do I Know Who I Should Have on My Team?

 The short answer is that there will be many people who make up your care team.
-“When I first was diagnosed, I had a pulmonologist, a cardiologist, my oncologist, primary care doctor, and my regular OB/GYN,” said Montessa, who has lived with SCLC since 2006.
-“Everybody was in the loop about what was going on with my lung cancer.”
 Most likely you found out that you have SCLC from a specialist or surgeon in the hospital.
 You will then be referred to an oncologist who will be the ‘captain’ of your medical team and connect you to specialists based on the type of care you may need along the way.
 Remember that you should never be afraid to ask for further details on the members of your healthcare team, and what role they are playing.
 It’s important that trusted friends and family members are also in your corner during this experience, in addition to specialists who can help you navigate your care needs.
 This extended support system comes together with the common goal of supporting your physical and emotional well-being.
 There will be a series of doctors and specialists who are involved in your care.
 A few may include:

 - Oncologists: These specialists focus on treating cancer.
 There are three main types of oncologists: